 - Accreditations

-- Although not all mortgage buying companies have accreditations, these can be helpful in identifying whether or not they have the necessary expertise in purchasing mortgage notes.
+- Although not all mortgage buying companies have accreditations, these can be helpful in identifying whether they have the necessary expertise in purchasing mortgage notes.

 - Reliability

-- A reliable company has accessible contact information and can be contacted easily.
+- A reliable company has accessible contact information.